fuhsjr00/bug.n/doc/Configuring_rules.md

 1. class (as a regular expression)
 2. title (as a regular expression)
-3. arbitrary criterion (as a function name, e. g.
-"Window_isPopup", or blank)
+3. arbitrary criterion (as a function name, e.g. "Window_isPopup", or blank)

 With the second part you can give bug.n the following information on how to handle the identified windows: